1:1 Mentorship + Placement Support

 Simple price.
 Premium experience.

-The reason the price stays low is simple: our alumni keep the flywheel running.
+The reason the price stays low is simple: our alumni help keep the learning flywheel running.

 Outcome Guarantee

-A simple outcome-backed promise for serious learners.
-This isn’t a “trial” product — it’s a structured mentorship program with a clear weekly plan.
-If you complete the learning milestones and follow the job-hunt plan we guide you through, and still don’t reach the goal you set at onboarding, you’re eligible for a full refund (as per the terms).
+A clear outcome-backed promise for serious learners.
+This is not a 14-day trial product — it is a structured mentorship program with weekly learning, assessments, mocks, and job-search execution.
+If you complete the required milestones, follow the guided job-hunt plan, and still do not reach your agreed target outcome, you can become eligible for a 100% refund as per the written terms.

 Outcome-backed promise

-No hacks — just a guided system, with real accountability.
+No shortcuts — just a guided system, with real accountability.

-Note: Your fee is protected by this outcome promise when you complete the milestones.
+Your fee is protected when you complete the required milestones and follow the documented process.

 FAQs

-Clear answers — so you can join with confidence: how the readiness checklist works, when 1:1 support unlocks, and how referrals work in real life.
+Clear answers before you join — how the readiness checklist works, when 1:1 support unlocks, how referrals work, and how the outcome guarantee is reviewed.

 If you’re serious about switching — follow a real system, not hype.